enkidevs/curriculum/JavaScript/Ecmascript 2015/ecmascript-time-travel.md

 * `3`
 * `4`
 %exp
-With x being 3 and y being 4
-their sum is 7.
+We assign 1 and 2 to nothing, and 3 and 4 to `x` and `y`, respectively.
+Their sum is 7
 %

 ---